Built for automotive manufacturers, the Connected Vehicles platform connects over 20 million vehicles across 150 countries.

 Design screens of Vehicle Service Management module:

 With flexible design, the main feature modules can be sold as a bundle or individually.
 For example, customers can purchase the platform with Vehicle Service Management module, or the OTA Update module, or choose both of them at the same time.
-While some features are universal for all feature modules, like user authentication and authorization.
+While some function are universal for all feature modules, like user authentication and authorization.

 The mobile demo app represents the OEM mobile app, used by the vehicle owner.